 One thing that could help was words.
 Many albums had what they called “liner notes.”
 These were short, written descriptions of each song.
 Using words, they would try to describe what you would hear, hoping you would want to listen and maybe even buy the record.
 (Just like I’m trying to do right now…)

 Hopefully you have had a chance to listen to the free tracks I was able to make available (we have to do SOME of that!).
 The fact that you are reading this might mean you liked what you heard; maybe enough to want to hear more.

 WHAT IS “WHEN I GET OLD?”

 Simon – I’m the third oldest of ten kids; the oldest of seven boys.
 That means I have a lot of experience with facing the indignity of having a new baby brother.
-Suddenly, everybody would be so in love with the new baby, that they’d hardly pay attention to me anymore.
+Suddenly, everybody is so in love with the new baby, that they hardly pay attention to me anymore.
 Don’t get me wrong, I love my brothers, but is that fair?
 Oh, and none of them are named Simon.
 I changed the name to protect the guilty.

 Hot Day in the City – For my long-term life-partner and wife.
 I wrote it for her 50th birthday.
 I asked myself what I could say about her, and this is what I got.
 The most difficult writing assignment I have ever taken on.

 I Think of You – a break-up song.
 It can take a while to adjust, when that person is no longer there.
 The title was inspired by Johnny Mercer’s lyrics to the song “I Thought About You.”